nilayjain12/clover-checkout-app/README.md

 3. After being redirected, you will see the main payment form.
 The Merchant ID will be displayed.
 4. Enter a payment amount and a description.
 5. Click **Submit Payment**.
 The application will show the transaction status.
+    - The app will automatically use the correct tender for "Credit Card" for your merchant.
+If you switch merchants, it will still work without any code changes.
+    - **Note:** In the Clover sandbox, payment status may show as `UNKNOWN` even if the payment is successful.
+This is normal for test transactions.
 6. Click **View Recent Transactions** to see a history of payments.
 7. Click **Logout** to clear your session token.